kevinkarbstein/GenomeXtract/README.md

   --taxon               Species or higher-level taxon name (STRING; e.g., Genus or Family).
   --genome_type         The type of genome to download (STRING; chloroplast,mitochondrial,nuclear_genome).
   --annotated           Select only gene-annotated nuclear genomes.
-  --assembly_level      Choose the assmbly level of the nuclear genome (STRING; scaffold, chromosome).
+  --assembly_level      Choose the assmbly level of the nuclear genome (STRING; contig, scaffold, chromosome, complete).
   --genome_size_mb      Expected genome size in Mb.
 If the target taxon has no genome, this value is used
                         to select the most similar proxy genome (FLOAT, default: None).
   --max_genomes         Maximum number of genomes to compare target genome.
 The more genomes allowed,